Mannikins in Magoebaskloof and District

 Swee Waxbill Hide

-Walking and Birding Our cottages are surrounded by plants selected to attract birds.
+Walking and Birding on Dragonwyck Our cottages are surrounded by plants selected to attract birds.
 This is perfect for the birders who prefer the birds to come to them.
 Over the years we have developed many trails.
 Some follow the streams and pass through riverine bush.
 Others take you into our forest.
-Concrete benches have been placed … Read more
+Concrete benches have … Read more

 Bird Guides recommended for Makgobaskloof/Woodbush Forest

 Are you looking for bird guides to help you tick more lifers or help you enjoy a days birdwatching in new and unknown surroundings.
-David Letsoalo and Paul Nkhumane will help you achieve both objectives.
-They have years of experience guiding in the region and know their birding areas and birds very well.
-Follow this … Read more
+Marianne McKenzie of Ecotrips offers a wide range of guided half-day and full-day trips in the Magoebaskloof disrtrict.
+Provides 4×4 transport and freshly prepared refreshments.
+Further afield and longer trips also … Read more